adetalhouet/distributed-cloud-native-application/README.md

 type: Opaque
 ~~~

 RHACM will render this policy and will place it in each cluster's namespace, based on the matched clusters.
-This generated policies are also the source of our `skupper-local-cluster` ArgoCD Application out-of-sync status.
+These generated policies are also the source of our `skupper-local-cluster` ArgoCD Application out-of-sync status.
 Again, this is expected, and we will see later why it is very useful.

 Given we already deployed the Skupper ApplicationSet previously, let just add the label to have the secret containing the TLS information propageted to our two remote sites.
 ~~~